shinyhealthtools/medmodr/README.md

 ## Offline Use

-After downloading `index.html`, all statistical computations run offline with **no internet required**.
+Download the `index.html` file, open it in any web browser, and start your analysis.
+All statistical computations run offline with **no internet required**.

 **Data file requirements:**
 - **CSV files:** Complete offline support — upload and analyze without internet